Metals Treatment Technologies: Bullet shortages

-Recent national bullet shortages have resulted in higher prices for consumers, and lower ammunition availability for the military.
-This need has provided a significant market for MT2.
-There is an estimated 15 years worth of lead bullets in the ground in American shooting ranges, waiting to be extracted.
+National bullet shortages around the year 2009 resulted in higher prices for consumers, and lower ammunition availability for the military.
+This need provided a significant market for MT2.
+There was an estimated 15 years worth of lead bullets in the ground in American shooting ranges, waiting to be extracted.
 In 2007 MT2 extracted 560,000 pounds of the heavy metal.